Xirider/finetune-gpt2xl/README.md

 - This command runs the the standard run_clm.py file from Huggingface's examples with deepspeed, just with 2 lines added to enable gradient checkpointing to use less memory.
 - Training on the Shakespeare example should take about 17 minutes.
 With gradient accumulation 2 and batch size 8, one gradient step takes about 9 seconds.
 This means the model training speed should be almost 2 examples / second.
 You can go up to batch size of 12 before running out of memory, but that doesn't provide any speedups.
-- Note that the default huggingface optimizer hyperparameters and the hyperparameters given as flag, overwrite the hyperparameters given in the ds_config.json file.
+- Note that the default huggingface optimizer hyperparameters and the hyperparameters given as flag overwrite the hyperparameters in the ds_config.json file.
 Therefore if you want to adjust learning rates, warmup and more, you need to set these as flags to the training command.
-For an example see the example further below with GPT-NEO.
+For an example you can find further below the training command of GPT-NEO which changes the learning rate.